NET2010 Conference

 First-time presenter prize

-The NET2010 Organising Committee will award a first-time presenter prize.
+The NET2010 Organising Committee are delighted to award a first-time presenter prize.
 This is an ideal opportunity for those who have not presented at ANY conference before to present a paper in a supportive environment.
-This must be the presenter’s first-ever presentation at ANY conference.
+This must be the presenter’s first-ever presentation at any conference.

-The award criteria are: paper content, presentation skills, ability to engage the audience and ability to respond to questions.
+The award criteria are: academic content, presentation skills, ability to engage the audience

 Symposia